 Off-load sites are very important to the continued operation of a harvesting program.
+There are various options for removing harvested plants from the lake, including conveyors, clams, and trailers.
 Equipment must be able to pull in to shore with full loads.
 A lake as large as Wind Lake must have multiple off-load sites or the harvester will spend valuable, expensive time carrying full loads to shore.
 Multiple transport barges can be used when sites are limited, but that greatly increase equipment and staff costs.